 However you will still need to monitor your main account.
 Not everyone will bother to check your Twitter page to see if you have a separate account for support.

 #3 Give your support team the right tools for the job

-Using smart customer engagement software which intuitively simplifies and organises agent inboxes lets team members focus on the real job in hand - talking to customers and resolving their issues.
+Using the right social customer service tool which intuitively simplifies and organises agent inboxes lets team members focus on the real job in hand - talking to customers and resolving their issues.
 Team members have real-time visibility on their inbox and a single stream of mentions is automatically assigned to them to assess and action.
 Conversation locks stop duplication and last agent routing means customers get to talk to same person again.
 Live engagement metrics helps supervisors to manage shifts and get the best out of their team.

 Use automations to intelligently scan, route and prioritise inbound tweets (both direct and indirect mentions) so the right person sees it at the right time.
 Priority tags, defined by specific keywords or phrases, means agents quickly get to the most important mentions first.

 If you have multi-lingual agents, route country Twitter accounts to the right location agents and direct any additional comments in specific languages away from your main profiles.
 The language specialist then has a single stream to work through.
 This ensures 360-degree visibility on main accounts is maintained to ensure comments are not being missed.

 #4 Use complaints as a retention opportunity

 Organisations acting on real-time information when things go wrong can put things right almost immediately, close the operational process and meet customer expectations that you are listening and ready to fix issues when they send a tweet.
 Businesses that are not doing this are losing valuable insight on what customers really think, and what needs changing.
 Unhappy customers, and just about anyone else who sees a complaint go unanswered, will assume the business simply does not care.